sujoyrc/hindustani_raga_dataset_processing/README.md

 Steps in ANR:

-1. Low pass filter (2400 Hz, 48 dBroll off) using Audacity:
+1. Low pass filter (2400 Hz, 48 dBroll off) using Audacity
-2. Noise removal:
+2. Noise removal

 The noise profiles and parameter values chosen are mentioned later.
 For details on how to use Audacity Noise Removal, check this page: <https://manual.audacityteam.org/man/noise_reduction.html>